Damien Reck

 Damien Reck (born 1998) is an Irish hurler who plays for Wexford Intermediate Championship club Oylegate-Glenbrien and at inter-county level with the Wexford senior hurling team.
-He usually lines out as a right corner-back.
+He usually lines out as a centre-back.

 Playing career

 DCU Dóchas Éireann

 As a student at Dublin City University, Reck immediately became involved in hurling and joined the college's freshers' hurling team in his first year.
 On 21 March 2018, he was selected at right wing back but spent much of the game at midfield when Dublin City University faced the University of Limerick in the freshers' final.
 Reck scored four points from play and ended the game with a winners' medal following the 1-20 to 2-15 victory.

 Oylegate-Glenbrien

 Reck joined the Oylegate-Glenbrien club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Wexford Intermediate Championship.

 On 15 October 2016, Reck lined out at midfield when Oylegate-Glenbrien faced Adamstown in the Wexford Intermediate Championship final.
 He scored four points in total and ended the game with a winners' medal following the 1-14 to 0-10 victory.